 2. Reorganize dressing areas

-Just like in the bathroom, shelves, mirrors and dressing areas in the bedroom might need to be modified to adjust for mobility devices or simply to make it easier on your older adult to sit or stand.
+Just like in the bathroom, shelves, mirrors, and dressing areas in the bedroom might need to be modified to accommodate mobility devices or make it easier for your older adult to sit or stand.Â

 Using easy-glide drawers and lowering closet clothes bars can also help stroke survivors who use a wheelchair.